Five Days, Five Nights (1960 film): Production

-The picture's plot was inspired by the recovery of the art of the Old Masters Picture Gallery through the hands of Soviet troops in 1945.
+The picture's plot was inspired by the recovery of the art of the Old Masters Picture Gallery by Soviet troops in 1945.
 The art collection was then taken to the USSR, where it was kept until being returned to the Dresden Gallery during 1960.
 The film was the first Soviet–East German co-production in the field of cinema.

 Reception

 Five Days, Five Nights sold more than two million tickets in the German Democratic Republic.

 The film critic of Der Spiegel described the picture as "making no claim to document history truthfully", while also quoting Walter Ulbricht, who called it "a great work of the Working Class" and a monument to Soviet–East German friendship.
 The Die Zeit reviewer wrote: "the film portrays the Germans quite objectively.
 But the Soviets?
 We could only wish for it.
 Although we well realize that could not have been as they are depicted: noble, faultless and helpful."